 Trent University is a public university, situated in Southeastern Ontario, in Peterborough.
 It is commonly known nationally for its leadership in teaching and research, and for providing a high level of gratification to students.

-Trent’s Computer Science Department imparts two interesting programs: the Computer Science program and the Information System program.
+Trent’s Computer Science Department offers two interesting programs: the Computer Science program and the Information System program.
 Their Computer Science degree offers three specializations for the Bachelor of Science (B.sc): Theoretical Computer Science, Data Analytics, and Software Engineering.

 12. Algoma University

 The Algoma University is a public university, founded in 1965, located on the Canada-US border, in Sault Ste.
 Marie.
-It has 3 campuses, each one with its benefits and disadvantages.
+It has three campuses, each one with its benefits and disadvantages.
 Despite the latter, it’s still one of the best Ontario universities for Computer Science.

 Algoma U offers one of the most comprehensive Computer Science degrees for those who are interested in video gaming.
 Its Computer Science program is globally recognized as one of the most complete and up-to-date in its computer games specializations.
+It recently introduced a Master of Computer Science program designed for Bachelor’s degree graduates in computer science, information technology, and related areas.

 13. Sheridan College

 Sheridan College of Applied Arts and Technology is a public college, established in 1967, known for its success in imparting animation studies.
-It has 3 campuses in three Ontario cities: Brampton Oakville, and Mississauga.
+It has three campuses in three Ontario cities: Brampton Oakville, and Mississauga.

 14. Nipissing University